Glass Collecting

 I acquired more glass, more books, more glass, more knowledge,

 many, many more.
-Over the years, my love affair has resulted
+Over the years, my love of glass has resulted

-of hundreds of glass pieces.
+of 100s of pieces of glass.
 Who would have thought

-one simple piece of glass would have created such an obsession?
+one piece of glass would have created such an obsession?

 Glass has added much joy to my life, and introduced me to

-so very many gracious, and knowledgeable people in the world
+so many gracious, and knowledgeable, people in the world

-This web site is the result of my love.
+This web site is the result of my passion.
 I was encouraged by family, friends

 and fellow collectors to share my passion and knowledge,